audunmo/action-version/README.md

-# 📌#️⃣ Easily pin Github Action versions from version strings to commit hashes
+# 📌#️⃣ Easily pin Github Action versions

 Using version numbers to control your github actions is a bad security practice, as the version tag can be reassigned, leaving you open to supply chain attacks.
 Docs often use version numbers, and it's time-consuming to have to go get all those commits and pasting in the correct versions. `action-version` will automatically do this for you, for workflow files and markdown documentation.